tayknight/tana_bible/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## General TODOs / wishlist.
+  * Refactor the whole shebang as a proper python script that can call download, parse, generate.
   * Figure out how to include the apocrapha.
 This may involve forking pythonbible and allowing per-version book configuration.
   * Add config or switch options to allow runtime specification of Book-Chapter-Verse processing.
   * Think about how to store references like Job 38.26–28 or Gen 3.7, 10, 11.
 In Tana should these be broken out into a footnote/cross refs for each verse?
   * Fix compound NRSVUE James 1 verse(s) 7,8.
   * In generate_tif fix the ref that looks like 'Job 38:26-Job 38:28'.
 This is currently a limitation of pythonbible.
   * In generate_tif fix the ref that looks like '1 Chronicles 1:5-1 Chronicles 1:7'.
 This is currently a limitation of pythonbible.
+  * Add script to generate Tana paste formatted clipboard entries for creating search nodes for each book.
+  * Add documentation for how to format the #verse supertag in Tana.